 4.5.
 Redflow ZCell

-This is the fifth Redflow battery to be installed in the test centre, with four replacements previously due to contaminated electrolyte and electrolyte leaks.
+The Redflow battery has not experienced any operational issues since it was last replaced in February 2019.
+This is the fifth Redflow battery to be installed in the test centre, with replacements due to contaminated electrolyte, and electrolyte leaks.